PowerLoom/snapshotter-lite-multi-setup/CLI_DOCUMENTATION.md

 The CLI provides multiple command aliases for convenience:
 - `powerloom-snapshotter-cli` - Full command name
-- `powerloom` - Short alias
-- `snapshotter` - Shortest alias
+- `snapshotter` - Short alias

-All three commands are equivalent and can be used interchangeably.
+Both commands are equivalent and can be used interchangeably.

 ### Key Features